 There are 3 areas credited as the birthplace of rock climbing:

 Meanwhile, in the United States, daring summits started trickling in by the country’s early climbing visionaries—including: John Muir’s on-sight free solo of Cathedral Peak in Tuolumne Meadows, California (1869), George Anderson’s summit of Half Dome in Yosemite, California (1875), and the first ascent of Devils Tower, Wyoming (1893).

 Various technical developments over the upcoming decades led to far greater possibilities.
 These included the modern piton (1910), steel carabiner (1910), stoppers/chockstones (late 1920s), and nylon rope (1940s).
 Here’s a brief look at climbing gear from the past.

 In the 1940s, climbing started gaining wider attention with feats such as John Salathé’s attempt at Lost Arrow Spire in Yosemite Valley.
-During this 1946 attempt, he placed one of the first bolts in the park.
+During this 1946 attempt, he made rock climbing history when he placed one of the first bolts in the park.

 In the 1950s, John Gill, now known as The Father of Modern Bouldering, led the development of bouldering.
 Meanwhile, Warren Harding led a 1958 ascent of the 3,000-foot The Nose on El Capitan, spending 45 days on the wall to reach the summit (the record now stands at 2 hours and 23 minutes!).